-- Cut all the meat into 1-2 inch cubes, then grind it though the mediu plate of your meat grinder.
+- Cut all the meat into 1-2 inch cubes, then grind it though the medium plate of your meat grinder.

 - Take all the spices and cure and mix them well into the 2 cups of ice water.

-- Pour the water and spice mix into the ground meat and work it all in by hand for at least a couple of minutes to ensure a homogenous mix.
+- Pour the water and spice mix into the ground meat and work it all in by hand for at least a couple of minutes to ensure a homogeneous mix.

 - Stuff the sausage into 32-35mm natural or collagen casings and prepare the links for the smoker.